 Wood agrees.
 “Kids are more likely to take ownership of their choices and actually eat that food,” she says.

-Here are six inexpensive snacks that you can feel good about serving to your kids.
+Here are six inexpensive and easy snacks that you can feel good about serving to your kids.

 Wood's a big fan of sweet potatoes.
 These days, you can find them in brownies, crackers, chips and more.
 These Terra vegetable chips (free of salt and cholesterol) are perfect to tuck into at lunch or after school.
 “Try to get as many nutrients as you can into one bite,” she says.

-Hidden Valley Greek Yogurt Dips Mix, Original Ranch, $4, Amazon
+Hidden Valley Greek Yogurt Dips Mix 3-pk, $9, Amazon

 Greek yogurt can go way beyond breakfast.
 Chefs often use it in place of sour cream in pursuit of a healthier dish.
 “It provides a good source of protein,” says Wood.
 Scoop up this dip mix, stir in a little Greek yogurt and enjoy it with baby carrots, chopped vegetables, pretzels or crackers.